sds100/TinyMLSpectrumSensing/README.md

 ### Python

 1. Create Python 3.11 virtual environment.
-2. Install Python requirements with `pip install -r requirements.txt`
+2. Install Python requirements with `pip install -r requirements.txt`.
+If you want to run the TensorFlow *Lite* model on your PC then it must be Linux because there are no wheels available for macOS and Windows.
+The library `tflite-runtime` is commented out in the requirements.txt for this reason.
+The full TensorFlow model still works.
 3. For plotting TensorFlow models you also need the `graphviz` library to be installed on your system, which can be done with `brew install graphviz` or `sudo apt install graphviz`.
+4. The data for training should be put in `training/data/csv`.

 ### Arduino